go-modules-by-example/index/002_using_gopkg_in/README.md

 {{PrintOut "cat hello.go v2" -}}
 ```

-Now we vgo build again; notice the resolution to v2 of the yaml package this time around:
+Now we go build again; notice the resolution to v2 of the yaml package this time around:

 ```
-{{PrintBlock "vgo build v2" -}}
+{{PrintBlock "go build v2" -}}
 ```

 We can check go.mod for the exact version that was resolved: